refinedev/refine/documentation/blog/2022-07-20-refine-writer-program.md

 Refine technical writer program's aim is to support the open source community by providing high-quality technical articles about React and JS technologies.

 As a technical article writer, your work will be instrumental in helping developers keep abreast of the latest industry trends.
-Your articles will allow developers from all around the world to discover new industry standard best practices, technics, solutions and tutorials about the JS ecosystem.
+Your articles will allow developers from all around the world to discover new industry standard best practices, techniques, solutions and tutorials about the JS ecosystem.

 <!--truncate-->